stagestop/stagestop.github.io/_sections/transfers.md

 - The gun is transferred into our inventory and out of the seller’s name
 - You will fill out the federal firearm purchase form and present current identification and if applicable, permit to purchase
 - We will verify the background check and upon successful completion, transfer the firearm to the new owner
-- Our fee for private party firearm transfers is $10.00 per gun.
-Plus $25.00 DROS fees
+- Our fee for private party firearm transfers is $10.00 per gun plus DROS fees.